Why GitOps Security Matters More Than Ever

 Core Principles of Secure GitOps

-- Immutability: All configurations should be declarative and version-controlled, ensuring changes are tracked and reversible.
+- Immutability: All configurations must be declarative and version-controlled, ensuring every change is traceable and reversible.

-- Least Privilege Access: Use Kubernetes RBAC to enforce strict access controls.
-No one should have more permissions than they need.
+- Least Privilege Access: Implement strict access controls using Kubernetes Role-Based Access Control (RBAC) and Git repository permissions.
+No one should have more access than absolutely necessary.

 git log --show-signature

-# Output will confirm whether the commit was signed and by whom
+# Output will indicate whether the commit was signed and by whom

 📚 Continue Reading